ABOUT THE BLM OIL AND GAS PROGRAM

 The BLM manages the Federal government’s onshore subsurface mineral estate – about 700 million acres (30% of the United States) held by the BLM, U.S. Forest Service and other Federal agencies and surface owners -- for the benefit of the American public.
 It also manages some aspects of the oil and gas development for Indian tribes from the Tribal mineral estate.

-Oil and gas produced from the Federal and Tribal mineral estate are significant parts of the nation’s energy mix.
-For fiscal year (FY) 2018, sales of oil, gas, and natural gas liquids produced from the Federal and Tribal mineral estate accounted for approximately 8 percent of all oil, 9 percent of all natural gas, and 6 percent of all natural gas liquids produced in the United States.
+Oil and gas produced from the Federal mineral estate are significant parts of the nation’s energy mix.
+For fiscal year (FY) 2022, sales of oil, gas, and natural gas liquids produced from the Federal mineral estate accounted for approximately 11 percent of all oil and 9 percent of all natural gas produced in the United States.

 But not every acre of that land is being developed for energy.
-About 26 million Federal acres were under lease to oil and gas developers at the end of FY 2018.
-Of that, about 12.8 million acres are producing oil and gas in economic quantities.
-This activity came from over 96,000 wells on about 24,000 producing oil and gas leases.
+About 23 million Federal acres were under lease to oil and gas developers at the end of FY 2022.
+Of that, about 12.4 million acres are producing oil and gas in economic quantities.
+This activity came from over 89,000 wells on over 23,500 producing oil and gas leases.